Louie Rankin dies in Ontario car crash

 The day before his death, Rankin posted to Instagram saying he was shooting a “major movie” in Toronto.

+"There are no words!!!
+Sleep with the angels my King!"
+Sykes said.

-DJ Khaled is among many people who have posted tributes to the late artist.
+DJ Khaled is among many other people who have posted tributes to the late artist.

 He posted a photo of himself and Rankin to Instagram this morning with the caption “BLESS UP! @louie_rankin!”